ricko2001/Genealogy-scripts/RM -Color from Group/ReadMe.txt

 Note that the second and following section names must be indented.

 The last two sections are color commands.
-Each color command section must have the show four keys.
+Each color command section must have the four shown keys.
 The name of the color command section is set by the user.
+(You may want to use the same name as the group.)

-Your config file can contain multiple color command sections, but only those listed in COLOR_COMMAND will be executed
+Your config file can contain multiple color command sections, but only those listed in COLOR_COMMAND will be executed.
-Only the Sections specified by [OPTIONS] COLOR will be executed.
 The others are ignored.
+You may want to keep unused sections in the config file for future use.
+(Just like the GroupFromSQL utility.)

 The keys in the color command section are ACTION, COLOR_CODE_SET, COLOR, and GROUP.
 ACTION is either set or clear
 COLOR_CODE_SET is a number from 1 to 10.
 COLOR is the color to use 1-27
-GROUP is the RM group name that sys which people are to have their code code set.
+GROUP is the RM group name that specifies which people are to have their code code set.
-If the ACTION is clear, then the GROUP should be set to _ALL
+If the ACTION is clear, then the GROUP should be set to "_ALL".
+If ACTION is set, then GROUP must be the name of an existing RM group.

-clear only clears a particular color in a particular color code set.
+ACTION clear only clears a particular color in a particular color code set.
 It does this for all people (thus the group name placeholder "_ALL")

 The utility does not allow clearing all colors in a color code set or clearing colors in multiple color code sets.
-Such "dangerous"features are not needed.

 =========================================================================DIV80==
 =========================================================================DIV80==
 NOTES

 *    Updating the colorization of a group while the database is open in RM works OK.
-However, RM will not refresh the screen based on n external update.
+However, RM will not refresh the screen based on an external update.
+So, switch screens and then return to see the updated color coding.

 *    On some occasions, the utility report file will display a "Database Locked" message.
 In that case, close RM and re-run the utility, then re-open RM.
 It's not clear why this sometimes happens, but it is rare.
-For some reason, RM keeps an open transaction which prevents other processes from making updates.
 No database damage has ever been seem after many hundreds of uses.
 "Database locked" is a normal operating message encountered from SQLite.

 Less important notes.